elsesourav/breakout-ball/README.md

 ## Overview

-Breakout Ball is a classic arcade-style game where players control a paddle to bounce a ball and break blocks.
-This repository contains the source code for the game, developed using WebAssembly, C++, JavaScript, HTML, CSS, and Firebase Database.
+Breakout Ball is a classic arcade-style game where players control a paddle to bounce a ball and break blocks. developed using WebAssembly, C++, JavaScript, HTML, CSS, and Firebase Database.

 ## Features